thetisproject/thetisproject.github.io/source/download.rst

  Obtaining Thetis
 ==================

-Gusto requires installation of `Firedrake
+Thetis requires installation of `Firedrake
 <http://firedrakeproject.org>`_ (available for Ubuntu, Mac, and in
 principle other Linux and Linux-like systems) and must be run from within the Firedrake virtual environment.